spellerberg/quire-rife/content/chapter1.md

 On November 15, 1835 Samuel Chambliss helped to raise and equip a volunteer militia company in Carroll Parish to fight with Texas Federalists against Mexican Centralists led by General Santa Anna.
 Samuel and his friends in Carroll Parish raised over $5,000 to equip the company for the campaign.
 The company of 124 men traveled overland to Washington-on-the-Brazos; soon to be the seat of government of the new Republic of Texas.
 After the company arrived at Washington-on-the-Brazos, its original commander returned to Louisiana and the company was reorganized with Samuel Chambliss in command.[^65]

 In February 1836 Samuel’s company, along with that of Capt.
-Samuel Williams, was sent in pursuit of a band of Indians who were raiding American settlements east of the Trinity River.
+Samuel Williams, was sent in pursuit of a band of Native Americans who were raiding American settlements east of the Trinity River.
 The Indians were overtaken near a place called Comanche Peak (in present-day Johnson County) and escaped after a running fight over several miles.

 During the fight, Samuel was wounded in his right arm.
 His companions removed the arrowhead or barb but he could not use his arm and could not continue the pursuit.[^66] Chambliss’ company was disbanded soon afterward for a “want of provisions and let loose in order to scatter and get subsistence”.[^67] Chambliss stated that, “In April 1836, the grass gave out, the horses became unfit for such service and I disbanded the company”.[^68] Samuel then went to Gross’ (or Groce’s) plantation on the Brazos River to offer his services to Sam Houston, commander of the Texas army.
 Chambliss was assigned to deliver General Houston’s mail and dispatches to US General Gaines at Fort Jessup near present-day Many, Louisiana.[^69]